Dr. Viv's Skincare Routine

 Evening:

-There is also no harm in incorporating RLT in your evening skincare routine if that is what works best for your lifestyle - just be sure not to use it after retinol!
+There is also no harm in incorporating RLT in your evening skincare routine if that is what works best for your lifestyle - just be sure not to use it after a traditional retinol since the two do the same things to your skin so there is a risk of irritation.

 For a roundup of all of my personal care favorites, click here.